didionconsult/amy-blog/README.md

-## Using Gatsby minimal starter to create a searchable site for markdown notes as a reference tool.
+### Using Gatsby minimal starter template
+- creating a searchable site for markdown notes as a personal reference tool.
 🍓